thalium/icebox/www/content/posts/getting_started.md

 - Configure the VM to have only one CPU
 - Configure the VM to have at most 8192 MB of RAM

-We've planned to possibly remove those two limitations eventually.
+We plan to possibly remove those two limitations eventually.

-We will assume that your vm is named "win10" for the rest of this article.
+We will assume that your VM is named "win10" for the rest of this article.
-We advise you to create a snapshot of the VM after installation so you can fast restore a clean environment and skip the need to reboot the whole operating system.
+We advise you to create a snapshot of the VM after installation so you can quickly restore a clean environment and skip the need to reboot the whole operating system.

 ## Build Icebox